 Anyway, here is the recipe that worked the best for me.

 I wrote the words with a sharpie pen, smeared ketchup, mustard, and strawberry jam on white cotton t-shirt jersey.
 I let them dry over night and washed them with whites the next day.
-The formula with Borax has one Tbsp of Borax added to the formula below.
+The formula with Borax has one tablespoon of Borax added to the formula below.

 As you can clearly see, both cleaned the stains relatively equally.
 If anything, the one without Borax washed slightly better on the strawberry jam.
 So why am I using Borax if it doesn't really add more cleaning power?
 I guess I can leave it out!
 Yay!